 Related: The Best Bread Dough Machines

-Best KitchenAid Attachment: KitchenAid KSMPEXTA Gourmet Pasta Press
+KitchenAid KSMPEXTA Gourmet Pasta Press Attachment

 Material: Stainless steel, plastic | Dimensions (LxWxH): 5.7 x 4.8 x 8.4 inches | Weight: 2.7 pounds

 Attaching this pasta press to your KitchenAid stand mixer opens up a world of possibilities—namely, one that includes spaghetti, bucatini, fusilli, rigatoni, and both small and large macaroni.
-Sure, you can make spaghetti by hand, but fusilli, rigatoni, and macaroni are much more taxing, if not nearly impossible for many of us home cooks.
+Sure, you can make spaghetti by hand, but fusilli, rigatoni, and macaroni are much more taxing, if not nearly impossible, for many of us home cooks.
 Being able to make these unique types of pasta is a cinch when you drop little balls of dough into your pasta press.

 Jinny Chivers, a chef and culinary instructor who studied pasta-making at the Italian Culinary Institute for Foreigners in Turin, Italy, recommends the KitchenAid pasta press attachment.
 "After using the KitchenAid stand mixer for making the dough, you just need to add this attachment for speedy rolling," she explains.
 "It is strong, sturdy, and still gives you the creative control of the pasta with its eight settings of thickness.
 I like that the cutter for making spaghetti and fettuccine is integral to the attachment.
 The standard sheet pasta is great for lasagnas, tortellini, ravioli, and other creative shapes.
 The process is fast, all while still having the option to get super creative in your pasta shapes, styles, sizes, and fillings."

 Made in Italy, this attachment fits all KitchenAid mixers and comes with six quick-change discs to rotate between types of pasta.
 The internal built-in wire cutter helps you control the length of your pasta.
 This kit also comes with a storage case for neat organization and easy access, a pusher to help extrude, and a cleaning tool.
-If you’re after something much more deluxe that includes fettuccine, lasagnette, and capellini as well, KitchenAid also offers those with its 5-piece stainless-steel kit.
+If you’re after something much more deluxe that includes fettuccine, lasagnette, and capellini as well, KitchenAid also offers those with its five-piece stainless-steel kit.

 Related: The Best KitchenAid Mixers

-Best KitchenAid Attachment, Runner Up: Antree Pasta KitchenAid Attachment
+Best KitchenAid Attachment, Runner Up

 Material: Stainless steel, plastic | Dimensions (LxWxH): 8.2 x 6.7 x 2.1 inches | Weight: 3.5 pounds